Pringley/patentpaper2/paper.markdown

 ### PageRank

-Another technique for classifying important nodes in a graph is PageRank [@page99rank], one of the most famous algorithms used by the Google search engine to rank web pages.
+Another technique for classifying important nodes in a graph is PageRank [@page99rank], a famous algorithm used by the Google search engine to rank web pages.

-PageRank calculates the probability that someone randomly following citations will end up at a given patent.
+PageRank calculates the probability that someone randomly following citations will arrive at a given patent.
 The damping factor $d$ represents the probability at each step that the reader will continue on to the next patent.

 For each patent in our dataset, we calculated: